The pattern for this cheerful single bed “Provencal Sampler” quilt is available from my online Shop.

 Secondly, I wanted to use some wonderful fabric that I had bought on holiday in France.
 This had elaborate strips of border motifs in the glorious rich yellows and blues typical of Provence.
 Although I knew that students wouldn’t necessarily be able to find fabric like this in the UK, I always encourage an individual choice of fabric anyway – and hence that the pattern would be written, as usual, specifying only whether a “Dark, Medium or Light” fabric would be required.
 This is called the value of a fabric, and is far more important than the actual colour when selecting fabric for a project.
 More guidance about choosing colours successfully can be found in the Colour and Contrast page in the Techniques section.

 I selected fifteen blocks with the same general geometry so that they would look balanced, however they were arranged, and indeed whether all fifteen were used.

 All were “four-patch” blocks, meaning that they have four rows of four smaller units.
 All had four-fold rotational symmetry.

-The pattern is available for £8 by download from my Shop.
+The pattern is available for £8 by download from my online Shop.